ezz666/wifi-runner/README.md

 stop  = test.py

-Paths to scripts can be relative to config file or an absolute one.
+Paths to scripts can be relative to config file or the absolute ones.

 Script and configuration that auto authorize you in Moscow Metro Free Wifi are included.